-In this post, I will present to you the Jumbotron and Jumbotron-Fluid, which are new components in Bootstrap 4.
-As the name suggest (jumbo+tron), the Jumbotron class can increase the size of headings and add margins for the content displayed on a landing page.
+In this post, I will present to you the Jumbotron and Jumbotron-Fluid, which are new components in Bootstrap 4 Beta.
+As the name suggests (jumbo+tron), the Jumbotron class can increase the size of headings and add margins for the content displayed on a landing page Jumbotron.

 To get a jumbotron of full width, and without rounded corners use the .jumbotron class outside all .container classes and instead add a .container within, as shown in the following example −

-Tip: Inside a jumbotron, you can put nearly any valid HTML, including other Bootstrap elements/classes.
+Tip: Inside a jumbotron, you can put nearly any valid HTML, including other Bootstrap 4 Beta elements/classes.

 .jumbotron.
-You have 2 types of Jumbotron in Bootstrap 4:
+You have 2 types of Jumbotron in Bootstrap 4 Beta:

 The code snippet: